 The HIV, Viral Hepatitis and Sexually Transmissible Infections in Australia Annual Surveillance Report analyses data on sexually transmissible infections (STIs), including chlamydia, gonorrhoea, syphilis, human papillomavirus (HPV) and donovanosis.
 Simple treatments are available for most of these sexually transmissible infections.
 However, if left untreated, chlamydia and gonorrhoea can cause pelvic inflammatory disease in females and infertility in both males and females, while untreated syphilis can cause serious long-term conditions including heart failure, dementia, blindness and brain damage.

-You can explore the STIs data from Australia in the interactive graphs below.
+You can explore the latest STI data from Australia in the interactive graphs below.

 These tables are interactive, allowing you to filter and present the data in detail.

 - Sort the data via the categories listed to the left of the graph.
 To filter the data by category, check the box next to the category.